Baptism (or Christening) in the Parish of Portslade & Mile Oak

 Baptism marks the beginning of the Christian journey - a journey which lasts beyond this life time (not many things these days offer a longer-than-lifetime-guarantee!) and one on which we constantly learn new things about God, deepen our relationship with Jesus and ask the Holy Spirit to help make us more like Jesus as we walk his Way.

 Baptisms usually happen in the main Sunday service on the last Sunday of the month (but not during Lent) - this is so that, as the newest member of the church family we can see and support your child, and you can see the rest of his or her adopted family.
+However, baptisms can take place at other times subject to discussion with the vicar.

 When a child is baptised the parents and Godparents make promises on the child's behalf - and this is what they promise (the priest asks the questions, the parents and godparents make the promises in bold):